|Nutritional Guidelines (per serving)|

 - 6 tablespoons lemon juice

 - 3/4 teaspoon pepper

-- When done, remove from oven, unwrap, discard salmon skin and serve hot.
+When done, remove from oven, unwrap, and discard salmon skin.

 Note: Salmon bought fresh from a fish store is generally much better than salmon bought from the grocery store frozen section.